Munich family offices · Cross-border positioning

 Why Munich family offices arrive here.

 The instinct is to lean harder on the second generation's US references in the materials, or to fold the operating company into the family heritage frame for credibility.
 Both instincts deepen the problem.
-What the Bay Area or Boston reader needs is two clear public layers that do different jobs, with the seam between them visible, and an operating brand that leads with a US category claim before Bavarian heritage sits as one supporting fact rather than the dominant one.
+What the Bay Area or Boston buyer needs is two clear public layers that do different jobs, with the seam between them visible, and an operating brand that leads with a US category claim before Bavarian heritage sits as one supporting fact rather than the dominant one.

 The Bay Area general partner is not evaluating the family.
 They are trying to locate the company on a US category and US peer-set axis.
 Bavarian heritage and the holding-brand overflow have made that harder than it should be.
 House view on Munich family-office positioning